CommunityToolkit/WindowsCommunityToolkit/contributing.md

   * Don't use the same Name on two different elements unless they have different control types
  * Use Narrator Dev mode (Launch Narrator [WinKey+Enter], then CTRL+F12) to test the screen reader experience.
 Is the information sufficient, meaningful and helps the user navigate and understand your control

 You can find more information about these topics [here](https://blogs.msdn.microsoft.com/winuiautomation/2015/07/14/building-accessible-windows-universal-apps-introduction)

-This is to help as part of our effort to build an accessible toolkit
+This is to help as part of our effort to build an accessible toolkit (starting with 1.2)

 ## General rules